MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 4. Your environment may take a few minutes to provision.
 Refresh the page if needed.
 When your environment is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**

 3. Explore the different areas in **Settings** that you are interested in but do not make any changes yet.

+**NOTE** Depending on the browser that you are using, it is suggested that you diable any pop-up blockers that maybe enabled.
+This will prevent popup screens from not appearing as they should.